qmacro/managed-associations-in-cap/flow.md

 SQL: No change.

 SERVER: Started.
 Serves capital `Z` as lower case `z`.
-In browser, shows service and metadata document links, but there are no service endpoints.
-Metadata document as EDMX above.
-Service document has no real content:
+In browser at <http://localhost:4004> service and metadata document links are shown, but there are no service endpoints.
+The metadata document appears as the EDMX above.
+The service document has no real content; the important part (the list of entitysets available, in the `value` property) is empty:

 ```json
 {